-Cellectis is entitled to various rights with respect to the registration of its shares under the Securities Act.
+Upon completion of this offering, Cellectis will be entitled to various rights with respect to the registration of its shares under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
 See "Certain Relationships and Related Party Transactions-Relationship with Cellectis-Stockholders Agreement."

-Stock Options and RSUs
+Stock Options